 When we talk about its history, Ethereum was introduced by Vitalik Buterin back in 2013.
 He created Ethereum out of his concerns about the lack of scripting knowledge in Bitcoin to develop apps.
 Vitalik Buterin publicly announced the Ethereum platform in January 2014.

 Are Ethereum and Bitcoin Similar?

-Similar to Bitcoin, Ethereum is the decentralized public blockchain network; however, there are certain technical differences between them.
+Similar to Bitcoin, Ethereum is the decentralized public blockchain network; however, certain technical differences exist.
 Unlike Bitcoin, Ethereum allows for smart contracts and is known as a highly programmable digital currency.

 Ethereum is a software platform that serves as a decentralized app store and decentralized internet.
 This system needs a currency so that it could run apps and programs.
 Here ‘Ether’ (ETH) comes into play.
 ETH is digital money that can be instantly sent from one person to another anywhere in the world.

 Just like Bitcoin, Ether is decentralized and cannot be controlled by the government or central banks.
 ETH is used to make payments similar to Bitcoin.
-Besides, Ether is used to pay transaction fees as well as services by application developers on the Ethereum network.
+Besides, Ether is used to pay transaction fees and services by application developers on the Ethereum network.